Artemystra/eclipsephase/README.md

 system.skillsVig.guns.mod = affects the skilltotal of given skill.
 Also affects the skilltest roll.<br>
 system.skillsVig.infiltrate.mod = affects the skilltotal of given skill.
 Also affects the skilltest roll.<br>
 system.skillsVig.melee.mod = affects the skilltotal of given skill.
 Also affects the skilltest roll.<p>

+<h2><strong>Legal Disclaimer</strong></h2>
+<h5 style="font-size: 10px;">Disclaimer: This is the first, unofficial Foundry VTT system for Eclipse Phase 2nd Edition.
+All official logos, icons or other trademarks are intellectual property of Posthuman Studios, LLC (https://eclipsephase.com) and used with their permission.

+Rules and non-registered trademarks are published under (CC) BY-NC-SA (https://creativecommons.org/licenses/by-nc-sa/3.0/).
+This is also true for any additions made or code written by the developer (me)

+All of this was built on the Boilerplate System of FoundryVTT which was distributed for mingling around in it.
+Thanks, Atropos for this! (https://gitlab.com/foundrynet/worldbuilding)

+It's build by a total newbie so do not expect much, but if I did not write it otherwise I'll maintain the code and try to improve it over time.
+Feel free to get your own fork (hue hue hue) to try to make it even better.

+If you want to use it for your own campaigns: Go for it!
+Please have fun.</h5>